DemianKuipers/MicroWebserver/README.md

 - **HtmlResponse**: Accepts HTML code (str object) as parameter (and optionally a HTTP status code)

 For convenience there are several other Response subclasses, like **NotFound**, **NotModified**, **BadRequest**, **ServerError**, etc.

+## Static files
+Besides handling requests defined by routes the webserver also provides a way to serve static files through HTTP GET requests.
+Simply put the static files in the folder '/www' on the device.
+Note that the routes defined in code take prevalence over static files.